 - Read through guidance notes which explain some of the general principles of how parking restrictions are assessed:

 - Gather local support for your request.
 It is important that a high percentage of people affected by the request are also in full support of a proposal.
 A petition can be submitted with a paper form, or emailed to

 - Gather support from your County Councillor and, where appropriate, Parish or Town Council, as their support is often key in proposals being considered.

-application form, including any additional information that might be relevant (photos, petitions, statement, etc.)
+- Complete an application word , including any additional information that might be relevant (photos, petitions, statement, etc.)